 - Wait for external events,

 - Use built-in support for retry policies to achieve a resilient architecture.

-You want to send notifications to support contacts when your application is failing?
-Then join this in-depth session and learn how you can use Azure Functions and Durable Functions to create workflows in code to notify support contacts, including notification retries, callbacks and escalations.
+Do you want to notify your incident response team when your application is failing?
+Then join this in-depth session and learn how you can use Azure Functions and Durable Functions to create workflows in code to alert to your team members, do notification retries, callbacks and escalations.

-I'll highlight several application patterns that are used in this solution, such as: sub-orchestrators, eternal orchestrations, waiting for events, and stateful entities.
+I'll highlight several Durable Functions application patterns that are used in this solution, such as: sub-orchestrators, eternal orchestrations, waiting for events, and stateful entities.

 By the end of this session you've learned how you can solve this real life use case by using some of the more advanced capabilities of Azure Durable Functions.

 People all learn in a different way.
 Some prefer reading documentation, some prefer videos, some start coding right away.
 So what do you do when you want to help others to achieve more with serverless technology?
 You build an online & open-source learning curriculum, or at least, that is what I did 😅.
 It's called Azure Functions University, and the content is available for free on GitHub (http://bit.ly/az-func-uni) and YouTube (http://bit.ly/az-func-uni-playlist).